Free shipping on online orders of $99+

 • 38% of cardiac arrest victims with bystander CPR and an AED shock survived to hospital discharge.

 Astoundingly, of 13,769 out-of-hospital cardiac arrests, only 32% of victims received bystander CPR and a mere 2.1% received an AED shock.
-By waiting for EMS personnel—who typically take between 4 and 10 minutes to arrive—the survival rates were much lower than they could have been.
+By waiting for EMS personnel—who typically take between 4 and 10 minutes to arrive—the survival rates were much lower.

 Survival Rates for Cardiac Arrest Patients Under Ideal Circumstances